Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

      1 Type: Identify the right type of query.
 For this example, it is a PRC person count. (please review section "Different Touchpoint Types Explained")
      2 AccountID: Determines the account with which the query is identified.
      3 Query: Displays the actual query that determines the Touchpoint.
+THE QUERY'S ARE FIRST WRITEN ON THE JSON FILE.
      4 Query_timeout: Determines the maximum time of activity in which the query will be executed.
      5 Min_count: The query will present a minimum of X number of records.
      6 Measure_time: Determines the time from when I want the query to collect information to perform the measurement.